allfed/GeomagneticModel/README.md

 Example 3.

 Compares GICs computed for the given continent (here, Europe) and country (here, Estonia).
+The check is whether the continent creates longer currents.
+It should because the longer the power line, the more current is created by induction.
+Thus, the comparison should show more GIC in the continent than the country.

 - prints some info to stdout
 - displays a plot of stations latitudes; x=continent, y=country
 - displays a plot of stations longitudes; x=continent, y=country